yuchengkuo/yckuo/content/about.md

 I am always fascinated by the connection between how technologies reshape our daily lives and how we then reshape new technologies in the future.

 I value multi-disciplined skills that could help people achieve their goals in a delightful and simple way.
-And I seek ambitious teams where together, we can create lasting and impactful experience that fulfill user needs and business goals.
+And I seek ambitious teams where together, we can create lasting and impactful experience that fulfill both user needs and business goals.

 {% about /%}